 — Unplug from technology.
 Take a digital detox from TV, cell phones, iPad, computers.

 — No blue light at night!
 Migraine headaches are exacerbated by exposure to light.

 — Consider alternative therapies such as biofeedback, acupuncture and acupressure, chiropractic manipulation, reflexology, Tai Chi and massage therapy.
 Studies have shown that over 80% of headache patients find some type of relief for their headaches with chiropractic treatment.

-The best nutrients are the ones that the client needs and are unique to each individual.
+The best nutrients are targeted nutrient specific to the individual’s needs and are unique to each individual.
 It’s important to identify your personal nutrient deficiencies.

 There have been several studies supporting the finding that migraine sufferers are more likely to be deficient in riboflavin, CoQ10, magnesium and vitamin D.

 — Magnesium.
 Those that suffer migraine headaches tend to be significantly deficient in magnesium and zinc.

-- Riboflavin deficiency tends to be a common deficiency in migraine sufferers.
+— Riboflavin (vitamin B2) deficiency tends to be a common deficiency in migraine sufferers.

 — CoQ10: 200mg of CoQ10 once or twice a day has been shown to be beneficial for preventing and reducing the frequency of migraine attack.
 Supplementation for 3 months resulted in more than 50% reduction in headache days in 61.3% of 321 patients.

-- Vitamin B2, vitamin B6, vitamin B12 and folate
+— B vitamins: vitamin B2, vitamin B6, vitamin B12 and folate

 — Vitamin D, vitamin C and vitamin E